The fourth trimester is full of ups and downs. You are over the moon with your new little love and absolutely sleep deprived.

 This can be challenging because your abdominal muscles have been lengthened and your abdomen will still feel bloated.
 Your TA is the deepest layer of abdominal muscle and acts like a corset to the front of your abdomen, creating stability for your spine.

-Inhale to prepare, then exhale and imagine bringing your ASIS (anterior superior iliac spine) together.
+Inhale to prepare, then exhale and imagine bringing your ASIS (anterior superior iliac spine or hip points) together.
 This is one cue and not all cues work for each person.
 Here are a list of cues to try.

 - Zipping up a pair of hip hugger pants